- Expert articles>

 2. A narcissistic personality type can only see their own inaccurate reflection.
 Dominating and controlling, they believe their way of handling a situation is the only way.
 It is always "my way or the highway" meaning that you "should" do what they think you "should" do.
 All they care about is that their needs are met.
 Through you.
 Lacking self-awareness, these manipulative, controlling and abusive individuals never think that the problem lies within.
 For them, the only "within" the problem lies is within someone else and soon it will be your turn.
 Unfortunately, as your kind nature kicks in along with anxiety, self-doubt and confusion, your inner child will automatically side with the narcissist's cinematic inner helpless victim.
 As such unwittingly your resultant kind, apologetic, humble behaviour provides backup for their incorrect beliefs.

 3. You will be left feeling confused, compliant, drained and lifeless.
 You will notice this happens when there is a swift and subtle swing between charm, loveliness and best-friendedness towards passive-aggressiveness, standoffishness and withdrawal.
 Expert manipulators, these triangulators will ingratiate themselves into your family, friends, causes and pets.
 In fact anyone they can have access to, through you, they will choose to addend.
 They have learned to survive on quickness of wit and humorous banter.
 King of the Pub.
 Queen of the Decanter.
 When you finally find a way to make them leave you alone, their angry, spiteful, destructive desire for revenge means you may be left out of your family or friendship group.
+Their favoured revenge is to worm their way into making friends with your ex, whether lover or friend, hoping the pain, anxiety and sheer discomfort of crossing those boundaries will drive you insane.
 They don't care about you.
 They never did.
 Sadly, you start to face the facts.
 Underneath you have known it always has been all about them.

 4. You will be bullied, intimidated and threatened.
 They won't let up or let you go until they wear you down so you are brainwashed into thinking you can never say "no".
 Narcissists have no assertive state with which to moderate themselves.
 Zero sense of self-regulation.
 A missing "off" button.
 For example, if you dare to say "no" to any of their demands, desires or wishes, often presented in the form of control dressed up as care, they will see you as aggressive and pulverise or provoke you into giving in.
 In such manner, totally unaware, you will end up meeting their needs.
 Their need is to be needed by you.
 They will feel rejected if you do not allow them to become an all-consuming life force, feeding their appetite for recognition, admiration and attention.
 They silently rage or outwardly rant and rave if you refuse to allow yourself to be used as the fodder they crave.
 Alcohol and/or drugs provide a licence to be bold and "brave".
 Then suddenly, without warning, the war is over and all is calm as you are the one who is now in a state.
 You were dragged into their game of down and dirty.
 Drama played out, the satisfaction leaves them with enough veneer to behave reasonably.
 A narcissist is satiated once they have driven you insane.
 Whilst you reel in shock and shame.
 After any such "incident" abusers often act as if nothing has changed.
 And the crazy-maker appears as if they are sane.